Crypto Mining Bot

 - Desktop-based miners are a bit different, but the end results are usually the same.
 They often install themselves as browser extensions that make it possible to mine cryptocurrencies in exchange for ads on third-party sites.
 These programs can also infiltrate your computer through torrent downloads or malicious email attachments left on your devices by hackers.

-How to identify if your computer has a mining bot
+How can you identify if your computer has a mining bot?

 There are a few ways to tell if your computer is infected with malware.
 If one of these symptoms appears on your device, you may not have much time before the program starts consuming all the energy that it possibly can.
 Below are some of the most common signs: